-Explore the best off road driving trails near Death Valley with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best off road driving trails near Death Valley with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 This was a fun 4x4 drive to take my Jeep on.
 The road is not easy to spot from the main paved road, hence it is not well traveled and if you do encounter anyone else along the way, they are likely doing the same thing you are.
 Plenty of solitude with cool rock formations to look at along the way.
 The road is a bit rocky in a few spots but not anything extreme or crazy.
 Exploring the Inyo Mine ghost town way out there was pretty cool too.
 Fun drive :)